 Customer data & insights: Powering personalized, predictive customer experience

-In 2025, simply having customer data isn’t enough, how you activate it defines your competitive edge.
+In 2025, simply having customer data isn’t enough; how you activate it defines your competitive edge.
 Leaders are moving from static dashboards to dynamic, real-time intelligence that powers personalized journeys, anticipates needs before they arise, and fuels emotionally intelligent interactions across every touchpoint.
 It’s how CX becomes truly unforgettable.

 How enterprise leaders are using customer data to transform customer experience